ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 Query Object Dictionary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Returns details for either all objects of a particular type or a particular object based on the object Id.
-Ejither the object type or id is required, but not both.
+Either the object type or id is required, but not both.

 Allowed parameters are: